 Those who survive GACI may develop a rare form of rickets known as ARHR2.
 This can result in bone and joint pain, bone deformities, dental problems, calcification of ligaments and short stature.

 Early diagnosis leads to earlier treatment options.
 Early diagnosis saves lives.
 So we are actively working to spread our message.
 This is our motivation for having GACI/ARHR2 Awareness Day!

 - GACI/ARHR2 are ultra-rare conditions.
 GACI is estimated to occur in roughly 1/200,000 births.

-- GACI Type 1 is caused by mutations in the ENPP1 gene, also referred to as ENPP1 Deficiency.
+- GACI Type 1 is caused by mutations in the ENPP1 gene, and is also known as ENPP1 Deficiency.

 - ENPP1 Deficiency can also cause Autosomal Recessive Hypophosphatemic Rickets Type 2.

-- GACI Type 2 is caused by mutations in the ABCC6 gene, also referred to as ABCC6 Deficiency.
+- GACI Type 2 is caused by mutations in the ABCC6 gene, and is also known as ABCC6 Deficiency.

 - ENPP1 and ABCC6 Deficiencies are LIFELONG conditions that can cause a broad range of complications throughout a patient’s lifetime.